-- (6) Where the NEPA process requires earlier or more stringent public review, filing, and distribution than under this chapter, that NEPA process shall satisfy this chapter so that duplicative consultation or review does not occur.
-The responsible federal entity's supplemental EIS requirements shall apply in these cases in place of this chapter's supplemental EIS requirements. - (7) In all actions where the use of state land or funds is proposed, the final EIS shall be submitted to the governor or the authorized representative.
-In all actions when the use of county land or funds is proposed and no use of state land or funds is proposed, the final EIS shall be submitted to the mayor, or the authorized representative.
-The final EIS in these instances shall first be accepted by the governor or mayor (or the authorized representative), prior to the submission of the same to the responsible federal entity. - (8) Any acceptance obtained pursuant to this section shall satisfy chapter 343, HRS, and no other EIS for the proposed action shall be required.
-[Eff AUG - 9 2019] (Auth: HRS §§343-5, 343-6) (Imp: HRS §§343-5, 343-6)
+- (5) When the responsibility of preparing an EIS is delegated to a state or county agency, this chapter shall apply in addition to federal requirements under the NEPA.
+The office and state or county agencies shall cooperate with federal entities to the fullest extent possible to reduce duplication between federal and state requirements.
+This cooperation, to the fullest extent possible, shall include joint EISs with concurrent public review and processing at both levels of government.
+Where federal law has EIS requirements in addition to but not in conflict with this chapter, the office and agencies shall cooperate in fulfilling the requirements so that one document shall comply with all applicable laws. - (6) Where the NEPA process requires earlier or more stringent public review, filing, and distribution than under this chapter, that NEPA process shall satisfy this chapter so that duplicative consultation or review does not occur.
+The responsible federal entity's supplemental EIS requirements shall apply in these cases in place of this chapter's supplemental EIS requirements. - (7) In all actions where the use of state land or funds is proposed, the final EIS shall be submitted to the governor or an authorized representative.
+In all actions when the use of county land or funds is proposed and no use of state land or funds is proposed, the final EIS shall be submitted to the mayor, or an authorized representative.
+The final EIS in these instances shall first be accepted by the governor or mayor (or an authorized representative), prior to the

+- submission of the same to the responsible federal entity. - (8) Any acceptance obtained pursuant to this section shall satisfy chapter 343, HRS, and no other EIS for the proposed action shall be required.
+[Eff] (Auth: HRS §§ 343-5, 343-6) (Imp: HRS §§ 343-5, 343-6)